What Sex Toy Retailers Can Learn from the EdenFantasys Scandal

 April 6th, 2010

-Anyway, Lily is my first vibratory purchase from Lelo.
+Lily is my first vibratory purchase from Lelo.
 I had admired it for quite some time but the complaints of low power turned me off.
-Still, I could not distract myself from a vibe that might work perfectly during sex and when Edenfantasy gave contributors a steep Christmas discount, I invested.
+Still, I could not distract myself from a vibe that might work perfectly during sex.

 Below the buttons, the world “Lelo” is embossed.
 Further down, on the rounded edge is the charger port.
 This port seems incredibly large to me so I always make sure to cover it when washing (although, a wipe or damp cloth is probably smarter than using soap and water).
 It would be nice if there were some cover over this port, however.

-The exterior of Lily is a plastic which feels almost silky.
-The appearance is matte as opposed to Nea, a similar vibe which is slick, shiny plastic.
+The exterior of Lily is plastic, which feels almost silky.
+The appearance is matte as opposed to Nea, a similar vibe that is slick, shiny plastic.
 I chose Lily specifically for that reason (added friction) but might have been better off choosing Nea.

 Lily’s shape reminds me something of a giant bean.
-The back, which will sit in the palm of the hand, curves softly while the front is more angular.
-The functional end comes to more of a point than the curved end where the port is and all of Lily’s lines are sleek and contemporary.
-In use, I can hold Lily so that my thumb can reach both buttons but the most comfortable and functional way for me to hold it actually prevents me from reaching the buttons.
-In addition to this, if Lily is cupping my mons, this completely blocks button access unless I angle it up and away from my body.
+The back, which will sit in the palm of the hand, curves softly, while the front is more angular.
+The functional end comes to more of a point than the curved end where the port is, and Lily’s lines are sleek and contemporary.
+In use, I can hold Lily so that my thumb can reach both buttons, but the most comfortable and functional way for me to hold it actually prevents me from reaching the buttons.
+In addition, if Lily is cupping my mons, this completely blocks button access unless I angle it up and away from my body.
 This seems especially problematic when you consider how many people use vibrators like these during sex.
-In missionary position, with the Lily between two partners, it would be difficult to push the buttons.
-Otherwise, Lily is only about 1/2″ thick which makes it pretty unobtrusive during sex.
+In missionary position, with Lily between two partners, it would be difficult to push the buttons.
+Otherwise, Lily is only about 1/2″ thick, which makes it pretty unobtrusive during sex.

-Lily’s curved shape is generally body friendly but I think it would be friendlier to a less fleshy body than mine.
-If I simply lie it over my mons, Lily will barely graze my clit.
-I have to apply pressure for it to fit more comfortable between my labia.
-I am not super fond of pointed toys, generally preferring a broad surface which I can use to stimulate my pubic bone area as opposed to simply my clit.
+Lily’s curved shape is generally body-friendly, but I think it would be friendlier to a less fleshy body than mine.
+If I simply lay it over my mons, Lily will barely graze my clit.
+I have to apply pressure for it to fit more comfortably between my labia.
+I am not super fond of pointed toys, generally preferring a broad surface that I can use to stimulate my pubic bone area as opposed to simply my clit.
 If you like pointed toys, however, Lily might be right up your alley.
 Quick, wrist movements can somewhat imitate oral sex; however, this leaves me incredibly sore.
 So sore, in fact, that my arm muscles will hurt the next day.

-Once I did get the Lily situated and started playing with the vibrations, I was quickly accosted by a high pitched whine from the motor.
+Once I got the Lily situated and started playing with the vibrations, I was quickly accosted by a high-pitched whine from the motor.
 As I understand it, this is pretty common for digital motors but, FUCK! it’s annoying.
 I feel like I now know what it feels like when dogs hear noises people cannot.
 Aside from that, Lily only ever operates at a low hum, even on the highest setting.
-You might even be able to get away with using it in the same room as someone else!
+You might even get away with using it in the same room as someone else!

 Lily does not have an amazing amount of power.
-The high pitched vibrations match the high pitched whine quite well and are entirely focused in the pointed end (another plus for pinpoint lovers).
-There seem to be multiple levels of continues vibration (around 7) but they’re so close together it’s hard to tell.
+The high-pitched vibrations match the high-pitched whine quite well and are entirely focused on the pointed end (another plus for pinpoint lovers).
+There seem to be multiple levels of continuous vibration (around 7), but they’re so close together that it’s hard to tell.
 There are also additional pulsation and escalation modes.
 For the most part, these modes lack the oomph of stronger toys.
-Lily is definitely best for sensitive clits or warm up.
+Lily is definitely best for sensitive clits or warm-up.

 One of the nice functions of Lily is that it can be locked when not in use by simultaneously pressing both buttons for 5 seconds.
 However, I think it might be far more practical to be able to lock it during use because it’s small enough that my fingers struggle for purchase.
 Still, when Lily is locked and in its storage bag, it’s pretty easy to hide or even travel with.